aix-group/webcards/docs/source/backend/customization.rst

             _proto_type: dataclasses.InitVar[Type[
                 model_card_pb2.EnvironmentalImpact]] = model_card_pb2.EnvironmentalImpact

-- We should also add our new section also in the parent model card class.
+- We should also add our new section in the parent model card class.
 Add the following code snippet to the ``class ModelCard(BaseModelCardField):`` class definition.

     .. code-block:: python